 (¡En español aqui!)

 EE worker-owners Sandy Davis, Kate Chess and Peter Buck teamed up to cook some mole in the kitchen at Equal Exchange’s Massachusetts headquarters.
-We used Extreme Dark Chocolate, Natural Almonds and Palestinian Olive Oil.
+We used fairly traded Extreme Dark Chocolate, Natural Almonds and Palestinian Olive Oil.
 We referred to Peter’s much-used copy of Elisabeth Lambert Ortiz’s The Complete Book of Mexican Cooking, generously adapting Lambert’s delicious 50-year-old recipe to meet our needs.

 We had a lot of fun making this dish and recommend collaborating on a complicated, multi-ingredient recipe as a bonding exercise!
 But how did it actually taste?
 Our coworker Scarlett de la Vega Ochoa said, “That’s good mole–and I’m from Puebla!”